jaredsparta/elev_pitch2/README.md

 his upcoming exams, which he passed first time.
 So, all in all, it's really the experiences that I found most rewarding that led me to transition to a career in DevOps.

----
-FEEDBACK:
+* FEEDBACK:
     - More passionate in the delivery
     - Stutter less
     - Give yourself a few pauses
     - Include power words
 ---

-*Power words:
+* Power words to use:
     - deep interest
     - passionate
     - overwhelming